JesseXiong7/JesseXiong7.github.io/block1.md

-#Block 1 – Foundations of IT & Data Analytics
+#Block 1 – Foundations of IT-Data Analytics
 ### First Semester

 Block 1 represents the start of my journey in the **IT–Data Analytics** program at CVTC.